VoidMonk/darebox/README.md

 ## Usage

-1. Optional: Push code and Dockerfile to app repo.
-Then, copy the provided build-publish workflow to the repo, review/edit if needed, and push a commit or manually run the workflow to publish a package (container image) the first time.
+1. Optional: Once the app `Dockerfile` is in its repo, copy the provided build-publish workflow to the repo, review/edit if needed, and push a commit or manually run the workflow to publish a package (container image) the first time.

 2. Fetch the configurator shell script (details below) on the server and run it: